jrg94/CSE1223/README.md

-# CSE1223
+# CSE 1223

-OSU's Intro to Java Course for Instructors
+Welcome to the homework test repo for OSU's programming Java course.
+In this repo, you'll find various JUnit files for testing project solutions.

 ## Navigation